 This provision is a mix of private and voluntary providers and clubs governed by the schools directly.
-Approximately 45% of schools in Kingston run their own out of school childcare.
+Approximately, 24 schools in Richmond either have private, voluntary or maintained provision on their site.
+There are also approximately, 11 providers of out of school childcare that operate from sites no attached to schools.

 Holiday play schemes are mostly privately run, with an even spread across the borough.
 There are no evident areas that are lacking in out of school childcare.
-Most localities have a choice of at least two holiday providers.
+Most localities have a choice of providers.